pjsample/data_viz_site/projects/benfords_reddit/index.md

             to click on the histogram bars and explore the subreddits that fall into each bin.
 For example, it's mildly interesting that r/mildlyinteresting is so Benford-like.
 And third, I just think that the histogram followed by the line charts look nice. :]
+            <br> If the plot below does not load then refreshing the page might help.
         </p>
         <br>
         <div id="likelihood-div"> </div>